dpploy/chen-3170/README.md

     University of Massachusetts Lowell, Fall 2018
     Prof. Valmor F. de Almeida (valmor_dealmeida@uml.edu)

 The goal of this course is to present to students of chemical engineering an interconnected set of computational methods needed in the core undergraduate chemical engineering curriculum.
-In particular, methods that assist the students to solve problems in the core area of chemical reactor engineering.
+In particular, methods that assist the students to solve problems in the core areas of chemical reactor engineering and separations including the nuclear fuel cycle.

 This three-credit lecture course (and one additional contact hour) over fourteen weeks, consists of Jupyter notebooks used for lectures (numbered 01 to XX) and laboratory work (labwork-01 to XX) for students to practice their skills in computer-aided problem solving (see `notebooks/`).
 The assumption is that students have very little computer pragramming experience and have not taken any of the core courses in chemical engineering.
 Therefore this course is a mix of computational methods and computer programming (in python language) aimed at helping students in the remaining portion of their curriculum course work.